KozhaAkhmet/Servo-tester/README.md

 - 47uf condensator or more
 - PCB Prototype Board

-We need to find value of starting point on **first** potentiometer which measure servo angle to make it more perceive.
-We need to turn potentiometer a little were value is neer to 1.
-Otherwise it measure null side.
+We need to find value a for the starting point on **first** potentiometer which measures the servo angle to make it more precise.
+We need to turn the potentiometer slightly to get a value that is close to the starting point.
+Otherwise it measures the unnecessary part.

- ## I marked starting point to help when i mount servo attacher...
+ ## I marked the starting point to help when i mount servo attacher...
 ![1](/Servo_tester/1.png)

-Then turn that potentiometer to make 180 deg then note measured value.
-We use this when convert potentiometer value to degree.
+Then we rotate that potentiometer by 180 deg then note the measured value.
+We can use this while converting potentiometer's value to degree.

-We did not do it on **second** potentiometer.
+This process is required only for the first time.

 Then tinkering..
 #